SIDE EFFECTS OF HAIR SPRAY

 What should you do when applying a hair spray?

 Although hair sprays might have negative effects, it’s not like you need to stop using it completely.
 You just need to be careful with how you use it.
+Here are some hair care tips for the same.

 - Avoid applying it directly onto your scalp.
 It’s a hair spray, not a scalp spray.
 This can reduce the chances of your scalp drying out and you needing to search for a way on how to remove dandruff.